Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/A30-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2003, Chen C.H and Chernis G.A had used the SELEX  methodology to select RNA aptamers against the oligomeric state of the extracellular domains of HER3.
-One of the aptamers, A30, binds with high affinity to a limited number of binding sites in the oligomeric state of the extracellular domains of HER3<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2003, Chen C.H and Chernis G.A had used the SELEX  methodology to select RNA aptamers against the oligomeric state of the extracellular domains of HER3.
+One of the aptamers, A30, binds with high affinity to a limited number of binding sites in the oligomeric state of the extracellular domains of HER3<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>